-Cloud security is not a one-size-fits all solution - each environment has different requirements, workflows, and processes that require customized security solutions to best accommodate security needs in a cost effective manner.
+Cybersecurity is not a one-size-fits all solution for GIS data.
+Each environment has different requirements, workflows, and processes that require customized systems to best meet GIS security needs in a cost-effective manner.

-Making a server and its data available to the public can be done with a few clicks, and can easily be done by accident with insufficient access control rules to prevent misuse.
+Making a server and its data available to the public can be done accidentally with a few clicks when access control rules aren’t sufficient.

-Cloud services by nature are far more accessible than traditional servers, this presents a number of challenges.
-This is a delicate balance between services benefiting from the availability and accessibility of the cloud, while maintaining a secure infrastructure.
+Cloud services are far more accessible than traditional servers, requiring a delicate balance of availability and maintaining a secure infrastructure.

 This allows ROK to run each client environment in a silo giving your organization the control you need.

-We reduce public exposure with a Web-Tier, Application-Tier, and Data-Tier approach, each configured with its own firewall.
-We implement multiple layers of protection between your authoritative data and the internet.
+We reduce public exposure with a web-tier, application-tier, and data-tier approach, each configured with its own firewall.
+We implement multiple layers of security between your authoritative GIS data and the internet.

 ROK takes geo-redundant system backups multiple times a day to ensure minimal downtime and lost work in the event of a disaster.
 ROK tests disaster recovery processes annually.

 ROK approaches this problem in a way that respects our client’s budget.
-Oftentimes these security certifications require costly annual audits, documentation, etc. To help our clients avoid paying for this process twice (once for their environment that exists already, and one for the ROK environment), ROK provides services where we are able to be on-boarded as contractors within your existing certified environment and are able to provide the same level of service you would expect with a ROK owned environment, except you only have to deal with a single auditing process.
+These security certifications often require costly annual audits, documentation, etc. To help our clients avoid paying for this process twice (once for their environment that exists already, and once for the ROK environment), ROK provides services where we are able to be on-boarded as contractors within your existing certified environment.
+We provide the same level of service you would expect with a ROK-owned environment, except you only have to deal with a single auditing process.

 The cloud is generally more secure than most private data centers since Amazon and Microsoft can hire talented engineers and automate many of their practices.
 Cloud infrastructure providers also offer tools and architectural options to isolate workloads, encrypt data and detect potential threats.